nelly-mwangi/nellymwangi.github.io/_pages/cloud projects.md

 To design and deploy a secure and cost-effective cloud infrastructure using AWS core services, with a focus on access control, data encryption, and monitoring.

 **Current Progress**:
-- Set up IAM roles and MFA-protected admin account ✅
+- Set up IAM roles
-- Launched EC2 instance in a custom VPC ✅
+- Launched EC2 instance in a custom VPC
-- Configured public/private subnets and security groups ✅
+- Configured public/private subnets and security groups
 - Now working on:
-  - Enabling CloudTrail & CloudWatch for audit logs 🔄
+  - Enabling CloudTrail & CloudWatch for audit logs
-  - S3 encryption and lifecycle policies 🔄
+  - S3 encryption and lifecycle policies

 **Skills Gained**:
 - AWS best practices for access control
 - Hands-on with EC2 networking and firewall settings